sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/v1.1/mi1-1_creation_process.md

 - cd `monitoring`
 - add new map entry to `monitored_projects` in `variables.tf`
 - run `terraform apply`

+1. Commit the last changes, create a PR for review, apply and merge

 1. Enable security audit logging via `terraform apply` in [infrastructure repository](https://github.com/sourcegraph/infrastructure/tree/main/security/auto-discovery) - this will create required resources dynamically, based on project label.
 1. Add an entry for the customer by adding their [accounts](https://github.com/sourcegraph/accounts/) link to the checklist in the [managed instances upgrade issue template](../../../../process/releases/upgrade_managed_issue_template.md).